 UNESCO-UNEVOC at WorldSkills Abu Dhabi 2017

 Held as part of the WorldSkills Abu Dhabi 2017, UNESCO-UNEVOC actively participated in the conference with a theme of ‘Skills Strategies for a globalized world', organized as a platform for shaping the global skills agenda.
-The discussions addressed the changing skills demands of the globalized world on the way people live, learn, and work and the required response as it was held in Abu Dhabi from the 16-17 October 2017.
+The discussions addressed the changing skills demands of the globalized world on the way people live, learn, and work and the required response.

 Representatives from the world’s foremost vocational and skills development organizations – including UNESCO-UNEVOC, UNESCO, the British Council, the International Labour Organization (ILO), and the European Commission – participated at the Conference, which has seen 15 panel sessions delve into pivotal issues and challenges that will define the future skills agenda at a global level.
 The key thematic areas the discussions addressed included: